-Imagine a situation where you are asked to create an eLearning program or search for a suitable learning management system (LMS) tool for achieving your training objectives.
+Imagine a situation where you need to create an eLearning program or search for a suitable learning management system (LMS) tool to achieve your training objectives.

 You encounter the term “SCORM” and start thinking, “What is SCORM?
 Why is it important?
 What does it have to do with online learning?”

 First up, don’t worry!
 You are not alone.
-Many like you are still not aware of SCORM and what it can do for eLearning.
+Many like you may still be unaware of SCORM or don’t know the meaning of SCORM and what it can do for eLearning.

-When it comes to online learning, “SCORM” and “SCORM compliant” are everyday things.
+When it comes to online learning, “SCORM” and “SCORM compliance” are important concepts to understand.

 Continue reading to find out.